 Today’s show will demonstrate how to identify an “A” Player profile for an account manager.
 If you are relying on the heroic efforts of a few, eventually, it will catch up to you and you will miss your number.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the sales strategy section and review the People phase on pages 285 -293 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Our guest today is Lloyd Wirshba the Chief Commercial Officer for Convergys.
 It’s likely you spoke with someone from Lloyd’s company the last time you contacted a customer service center.
 Convergys is the largest business process outsource company for contact center services in the United States.
 With well over 130,000 contact center agents, they are a powerhouse for voice, chat, and more.
 Lloyd is the ideal guest to demonstrate how to identify an “A” Player profile for an account manager.